 Extra file information

 Some compressed ROM files might have extra information files packaged inside the compressed files.
-These files will probably not interfere with EmulationStation, but it’s recommended to remove them.
+These files will probably not interfere with EmulationStation, but it is recommended to remove/delete them from the compressed file.

 Renaming